gmMustafa/KGallery/README.md

 # KGallery
 KGallery is a user focused mobile application providing interactive UI, security and categorization features.
 The goal was to provide users with fast photo & video viewer, configurable thumbnail, Photo tag viewer & editor, different photo views, custom action buttons (edit, delete, favorites,...) in photo view, scroll with date search in built, animated GIF support, password protected photo vault. configurable screen orientation and a lot more.
 Using JAVA, XML, Fire Base Authentication and Third Party APIs.
+Developed (08-2018)

+* To Run project add your own google api key.
+* And google-services.json from firebase console into phoneauth module.

 ### Screens
  Albums                    |  Favorite            | Private Gallery                      |